 Working parents with (young) children may need to arrange for childcare from time to time.
 In the Netherlands, finding an affordable solution can be challenging.
 Options include crèches, daycares (kinderopvang), and independent childminders.

 The Dutch government has set a maximum hourly rate for public childcare facilities.
-In 2024, these are €9.12–10.25 per hour, depending on their services.
+In 2024, these were €9.12–10.25 per hour, depending on their services.
 However, childcare providers may charge higher fees; parents are expected to pay these themselves.

 You can also send your child to private or international childcare, where average rates go up to €13,20 an hour.
 While uncommon, some expat families choose to hire a nanny or au pair.
-Nannies have an average hourly rate of €15, whereas au pairs require room and board, as well as a minimum salary of €300–340 a month.
+Nannies have an average hourly rate of €16, whereas au pairs require room and board, as well as a minimum salary of €300–340 a month.

 Visit our article on childcare in the Netherlands to learn more about available options, as well as childcare benefits.